garethflowers/bare-bones/README.md

 # Bare Bones

-Bare Bones is an raw MVC framework for PHP.
+Bare Bones is a boilerplate MVC framework for PHP.

 ## Licence